Only a law student can fully appreciate how difficult it is to revise for a law exam—case names and dates are just the start!

-This is why only a law student is capable of advising other aspiring lawyers on how to use almost superhuman skills to retain vast amounts of legal knowledge and successfully write an essay worthy of that 2:1 or First title.
+This is why a law student is best placed to advise other aspiring lawyers on how to retain vast amounts of legal knowledge and successfully write an essay worthy of that 2:1 or first-class grading.

-My number one rule is a timetable, because how you plan your working hours is always where revision begins.
+My number one tip is to create a timetable; planning your working hours is always where revision should begin.

 In addition to setting working hours, allocate yourself a certain amount of work to do every day.
 Once you have completed the set amount of work, you will feel a real sense of achievement and be able to chill out for the rest of the day.